Plan, Prepare & Preserve

 - Clean areas and stow equipment if there is a cold lay-up.

 - Fit dehumidifier trunking and start up the machines.

 - Monitor spaces to ensure fast pull-down of humidity.

 - Write routine maintenance procedures if a cold lay-up.

 - Write and submit lay-up report.

 - Commence maintenance routines and inspections.

-- Submit daily logs and monthly reports to client.
+- Submit daily logs and monthly reports to the client.

 - Note and report defects.

-- Watchmen begin 24/7 coverage to our Emergency Response Base.
+- Watchmen begins 24/7 coverage to our Emergency Response Base.